sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-create-customer/cp-mobile-dev-kit-create-customer.md

     <!-- border -->![MDK](img-3.12.png)

-    >`create` is the Action Result value of the `Customers_CreateEntity.action`.
+    >`Customers_CreateEntity` is the Action Result value of the `Customers_CreateEntity.action`.
 This reference is used to pass the results to subsequent actions in the chain.
 These actions can reference the action result as needed.
 In this case if there is a failure, you access the error property of the action result to display the OData failure message.

     >This is the standard Binding Target Path (also called Dynamic Target Path) syntax used when you need to include a binding with other bindings or within a string as used in the message here.

     >You could exclude above expression and can just display a generic message.

-15. Click **Next** and then **Finish** on the Confirmation step.
+16. Click **Finish** to complete the action creation process.

 When `Customers_CreateEntity.action` gets executed successfully then `CloseModalPage_Complete.action` will be triggered or if `Customers_CreateEntity.action` fails then `CreateCustomerEntityFailureMessage.action` will be triggered.